monetha/js-verifiable-data/README.md

 ### Digital identities list

-The digital identity factory allows you to get a list of all digital identities that have been created.
+The digital identity factory allows you to get a list of all digital identities that have been created using this particular identity factory.

 Let's try to get a list of all digital identities using the address of `PassportFactory` contract deployed by Monetha ([`0x35Cb95Db8E6d56D1CF8D5877EB13e9EE74e457F2`](https://ropsten.etherscan.io/address/0x35Cb95Db8E6d56D1CF8D5877EB13e9EE74e457F2)) in Ropsten network: